ChenglongChen/Kaggle_Acquire_Valued_Shoppers_Challenge/README.md

  - ./R/...
  - ./Python/...

-If you don't want to do this, you have to specify the correct path to the data in the functions.

 * run ./Python/generate_features.py to generate the features

 * run ./Python/train_gbm.py to train GradientBoostingClassifier (score around 0.605)